apache/petri/content/pages/faq.md

   development model; or
 * A company that has an Open Source project with other vendors and wants to expand and diversify its community...

+And you are:

+* Willing to license your project's works under the [Apache License, Version 2](https://www.apache.org/licenses/LICENSE-2.0.html).

 Petri would help the community learn how to integrate governance and development “The Apache Way” without interrupting the project’s velocity.